ThinkGeek Product Reviews: Light-Up ChopSabers, R2-D2 Measuring Cup Set, Vader Stress Toy, and Moleskin Notebooks

 Dagobah

 It may be a slimy mud hole to some, but to Yoda it was home.
-This swampy, hidden planet was where Yoda fled and where he later trained the son of a fallen Jedi.
+This swampy, hidden planet was where Yoda fled, and where he later trained the son of a fallen Jedi.
 Some argue that Luke’s Jedi training was much too fast in the film.
 Initially, there were more trials for Luke to endure.
-Let’s take a look at some of the deleted moments from the planet Dagobah.

 Echo Base & The Battle of Hoth

-Three years after the destruction of the Death Star, and proving themselves a force to be reckoned with, the Rebel Alliance found themselves using the ice planet of Hoth as their base of operations.
-They thought they’d be safe on the near-uninhabitable world.
+Three years after the destruction of the Death Star, the Rebel Alliance found themselves using the ice planet of Hoth as their base of operations.
+They thought they’d be safe on the nearly uninhabitable world.
 They thought wrong.
 Between Darth Vader’s intuition and the Empire’s probe droids scouring the galaxy, it was just a matter of time before they were tracked down.
 The Rebels soon found themselves fighting for their lives and on the run.
-The scenes that take place on Hoth are quite breathtaking, especially the battle with the walkers.
-Of course, there are plenty of deleted scenes to be examined as well, most noticeably the ones that deal with the Wampa ice creatures.
+Of course, there are plenty of deleted scenes to be discussed.

 The Battle of Yavin